stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 **Table 2**: **Summarised results of our qualitative analysis of runcrate**.
 We converted CWLProv (v0.6.0) ROs to WRROC with runcrate 0.5.0.
 The table compares the degree to which the data subtypes of the provenance data taxonomy
-(identified by the triple (`Type`, `Subtype`, `Name`)) are preserved by the CWLProv RDF and the WRROC RDF models; the taxonomy is defined in previous work [[De Wit 2022]], where relevant provenance metadata are identified based on realistic use cases for ROs associated with a real-life bioinformatics workflow.<br>
+(identified by the triple (`Type`, `Subtype`, `Name`)) are preserved by the CWLProv RDF and the WRROC RDF models; the taxonomy is defined in previous work [[de Wit 2022]], where relevant provenance metadata are identified based on realistic use cases for ROs associated with a real-life bioinformatics workflow.<br>
 For completeness, the *CWL (non-RDF)* column also reports the non-RDF representation of provenance metadata